alejomendoza/voting-poc/README.md

 In order to set up the Voting System for tallying the votes, you need to do the following things:
 - deploy the Voting System contract
-- call `initialize` function which creates a new Neural Governance object and puts it in the storage
+- call the `initialize` function which creates a new Neural Governance object and puts it in the storage
-- add a layer and set layer aggregator for it
+- add a layer and set a layer aggregator for it
-- add a nauron to that layer
+- add a neuron to that layer

 With such a setup, you should be able to tally the votes.
-You can ofcourse add any number of layers and neurons.
+You can of course add any number of layers and neurons.

-You can also define your own neurons, deploy the Voting System contract and add them where you want.
+You can also define your own neurons, deploy the Voting System contract, and add them where you want.

 #### Custom Neurons

 The system is open for any number of Neurons.
 They can be easily added and used.
 In order to add a new Neuron, you need to:
 - add a new file to [the neurons folder](./src/voting_system/src/neurons/) - the new Neuron has to have `oracle_function`, the easiest way to go is to just copy the contents of the [dummy neuron](./src/voting_system/src/neurons/dummy_neuron.rs)
-- fill the `oracle_function` of the new nauron with your custom logic
+- fill the `oracle_function` of the new neuron with your custom logic
-- add you Neuron module to the [mod file](./src/voting_system/src/neurons/mod.rs)
+- add your Neuron module to the [mod file](./src/voting_system/src/neurons/mod.rs)
 - in [types](./src/voting_system/src/types.rs)
   - add a field of your Neuron to the `NeuronType` enum
   - add a case of your Neuron to the `neuron_type_from_str` function